 – It has been very fun.
 Busy, but incredibly educational.
 If anyone wants to take this course next year, I would really recommend it, Susanne Sigstad Sirnes says.

 Three groups had the chance to compete for the grand prize of 40.000 NOK from Rogaland Sparebank.
-In the end, it was the students Oda Sundseth, Maren Refsland and Susanne Sigstad Sirnes who walked away with the big check.
+In the end, it was the students Oda Sundseth, Maren Refsland and Susanne Sigstad Sirnes who walked away with the big cheque.

 – We were very happy when we were announced as winners.
 This was great, the students says.